Why Your Balanced Portfolio Should Include Real Estate Investing

 Consistently low yields like these can tempt some investors to chase yields from riskier investments.
 Given that fact, do target-date funds still make sense?
 Maybe for some, but others are reevaluating their asset allocation and balanced portfolio strategy.

-Why Private Multifamily Real Estate is a Good Investment
+Why Private Multifamily Real Estate Investing is a Good Investment

-Fortunately, direct private multifamily real estate has proven to be such an investment.
-And fractional investing has opened those investments up to individual accredited investors searching for a better answer in balancing their portfolio.
+Fortunately, direct private multifamily real estate has proven to be an investment.
+Fractional investing has opened those investments up to individual accredited investors searching for a better answer in balancing their portfolio.

 The Research